OlenRenewal/OlenRenewal/README.md

 ## 🎯 About Me

-**Mindful Development.
-Focused on Simplicity, Privacy, and Intentional Design.**
+Mindful Development.
+Focused on Simplicity, Privacy, and Intentional Design.

-I'm dedicated to mastering **Android development (Java)**, focusing on how to build tools that respect user attention and uphold **privacy by design**.
+I'm dedicated to mastering Android development (Java), focusing on how to build tools that respect user attention and uphold privacy by design.

 ### My Approach

-* **Deep System Focus:** Moving from UI to core architecture to ensure solutions are not just functional but also robust and stable.
+* Deep System Focus: Moving from UI to core architecture to ensure solutions are not just functional but also robust and stable.
-* **User-Centric Commitment:** My goal is to create applications that truly serve users by solving real problems without introducing new distractions.
+* User-Centric Commitment: My goal is to create applications that truly serve users by solving real problems without introducing new distractions.
-* **Ethical Priority:** I actively prioritize **user wellbeing** and **minimalism** over constant engagement metrics.
+* Ethical Priority: I actively prioritize user wellbeing and minimalism over constant engagement metrics.

 ## 🛠️ What I'm Working With